 5. Switch diaper brands or sizes

-If the rash doesn’t seem to go away or it keeps coming back, one option is to switch to a different diaper brand.
-Buy a few at first to see if it makes a difference before getting a larger box.
+If the rash doesn’t seem to go away or keeps coming back, one option is to switch to a different diaper brand.
+Buy a few in small packages at first to see if it makes a difference before getting a larger box.